translate/pootle/docs/server/upgrading.rst

 cleanly or have to be reimplemented on the new version of Pootle.

 Since Pootle 2.5 :doc:`customization of style sheets and templates
-<customization>` have become much easier to seperate from the standard code.
-If
+<../developers/customization>` have become much easier to seperate from
-you are migrating to Pootle 2.5+ then use this opportunity to move your code to the correct customization locations.
+the standard code.
+If you are migrating to Pootle 2.5+ then use this opportunity to move your code to the correct customization locations.